BakedBarista/Seng302_Group_Project_2024/README.md

    - {First Name: "Liam", Last Name: "Doe", Email: "liam2@gmail.com", Password: "password"}
    - {First Name: "Immy", Last Name: null, Email: "immy@gmail.com", Password: "password"}

-We have created multiple dummy users for the sake of manually testing **U17 - Send Friend Request** and **U18 - Cancel Friend Request**.
+We have created multiple default users for the sake of manually testing **U17 - Send Friend Request** and **U18 - Cancel Friend Request**.

 Please not that the user "Immy" does not have a last name in order to double check that it does not break anything when a user does not have a last name.